 He answered, “A wicked and adulterous generation asks for a sign!
 But none will be given it except the sign of the prophet Jonah.”
 (Matthew 12:39)

 - The New Testament empty tomb and resurrection stories were circulating while the witnesses were still alive.
 These people could easily have confirmed or denied the accuracy of the accounts.
-The disciples started preaching about Resurrection in the very city where Jesus had died and buried.
+The disciples started preaching about Resurrection in the very city where Jesus had died and and was buried.
 And Caiaphas was still the high priest there.

 - Jesus’ tomb was never venerated as a shrine.
 Why?
 Because everyone knew that it was empty.